jdtang13/YouCarryIt/README.md

 #### Install Ruby 2.1

-If you're on Windows, download the installer at http://rubyinstaller.org/.
-IT IS VERY IMPORTANT that you install 2.1 ruby, otherwise it won't work on Windows.
+If you're on Windows, download the Ruby 2.1 installer.
+IT IS VERY IMPORTANT that you install Ruby 2.1, otherwise it won't work on Windows.
+Here are quick links to Ruby 2.1 [32-bit](http://dl.bintray.com/oneclick/rubyinstaller/rubyinstaller-2.1.5.exe) and [64-bit](http://dl.bintray.com/oneclick/rubyinstaller/rubyinstaller-2.1.5-x64.exe).

-Install the Ruby on Rails DevKit if you're on Windows.
+Install the [Ruby on Rails DevKit](http://rubyinstaller.org/add-ons/devkit/) if you're on Windows.

+Use this [network workaround](https://gist.github.com/luislavena/f064211759ee0f806c88) to fix DevKit bugs.

 If you're on OS X, it's already installed!
 You don't need to do anything at all!
 Wow!